History of Iran: Timurid Empire (1370–1507)

-Iran remained divided until the arrival of Timur, a Turco-Mongol belonging to the Timurid dynasty.
+Iran remained divided until the arrival of Timur, a Turco-Mongol (Note: "He was born some 100 km (62 miles) south of Samarkand into a clan of the Barlas, a Turkicized tribe of Mongol descent.") belonging to the Timurid dynasty.
 Like its predecessors, the Timurid Empire was also part of the Persianate world.
 After establishing a power base in Transoxiana, Timur invaded Iran in 1381 and eventually conquered most of it.
 Timur's campaigns were known for their brutality; many people were slaughtered and several cities were destroyed.

 His regime was characterized by tyranny and bloodshed, but also by its inclusion of Iranians in administrative roles and its promotion of architecture and poetry.
 His successors, the Timurids, maintained a hold on most of Iran until 1452, when they lost the bulk of it to Black Sheep Turkmen.
 The Black Sheep Turkmen were conquered by the White Sheep Turkmen under Uzun Hasan in 1468; Uzun Hasan and his successors were the masters of Iran until the rise of the Safavids.

 Sufi poet Hafez's popularity became firmly established in the Timurid era that saw the compilation and widespread copying of his divan.
 Sufis were often persecuted by orthodox Muslims who considered their teachings blasphemous.
 Sufism developed a symbolic language rich with metaphors to obscure poetic references to provocative philosophical teachings.
 Hafez concealed his own Sufi faith, even as he employed the secret language of Sufism (developed over hundreds of years) in his own work, and he is sometimes credited with having "brought it to perfection".
 His work was imitated by Jami, whose own popularity grew to spread across the full breadth of the Persianate world.